BYLAWS OF FUTURE SCIENCE PRIZE

-The Future Science Award is initiated by The Future Science Awards Foundation Limited.,co-organized by Beijing Huairou Future Forum Technology Development Center (hereinafter referred to as the Future Forum.)
+The Future Science Prize is a set of awards bestowed by The Future Science Awards Foundation Limited. and Beijing Huairou Future Forum Technology Development Center (hereinafter referred to as Future Forum).

-The bylaw applies to all types of awards by Future Science Prize.
+The bylaws shall apply to the awards in all categories of the Future Science Prize.

 Article 5 Principles